As a Matter of Fact...

 - In 2000, the U.S. recycling industry employed over 1.1 million people and generated an annual payroll of $37 billion, representing a significant force in the country’s economy, job creation and economic development.
 (National Recycling Coalition, "US Recycling Economic Information Study, Final Report," Prepared for the National Recycling Coalition by R.W.
 Beck Inc., July 2001)

 - The global recycling industry employs more than 1.5 million people. ( Worldwatch Institute, State of the World 2004 Special Focus: The Consumer Society, January 2004,I SBN: 0-393-32539-3)

 Recycling aluminum cans in the United States in 1996 saved enough energy to power a city the size of Philadelphia for one year.
 From World Watch Institute, December 1998

 - Manufacturing one ton of office and computer paper with recycled paper stock can save between 3,000 and 4,000 kilowatt hours over the same ton of paper made with virgin wood products.
 (EPA)

 - The energy saved from recycling one glass bottle will operate a 100-watt light bulb for four hours.
 (EPA)

-- Recycling one aluminum beverage can saves enough energy to run a 100 watt bulb for 20 hours, a computer for 3 hours, or a TV for 2 hours.
+- Recycling one aluminum beverage can saves enough energy to run a 14 watt CFL bulb (60 watt incandescent equivalent) for 20 hours, a computer for 3 hours, or a TV for 2 hours.
 (EPA)